scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDBServerAKS.md

 ## Prerequisites

-You must have required permissions as specified in [Cloud permissions document](./CloudPermissionsForScalarDBOnAKS.md) to create cloud resources to deploy Scalar DB server on Azure.
+You must have required permissions as specified in [Cloud permissions document](./CloudPermissionsForScalarDBOnAKS.md) to create cloud resources to deploy the Scalar DB server on Azure.

 ## Step 1.
 Configure your network

-Configure a secure network according to the requirements.
+Configure a secure network according to your organizational standard or as per the application requirements.
+This section shows how to configure a secure network for Scalar DB server deployment.

 ### Requirements